Cray-HPE/canu/readme.md

 ## [development]

+- Command line option --csi-folder has changed to --sls-file.
+Any SLS JSON file can be used.
-- Installation now supports non-developer modes.
+- Installation via pip now supports non-developer modes.
+Pyinstaller binary and RPM now work as advertised.
 - The directory of canu_cache.yaml is now dynamically configured in the user's home directory (preferred), or the system temporary directory depending on filesystem permissions.

 ## [unreleased]